JonnyBanana/QuickUACk/README.md

 # QuickUACk!
 Some of my antiUAC Scripts for Rubbber Ducky

-Really fast solutions to disable UAC (User Account Control)
+A pair of fast solutions to disable UAC (User Account Control)
 </BR>
 it works on all windows version 32 and 64 bits with uac (Vista or Earlier)
 </BR>